- You do not have any products in your shopping cart yet.

 What to do if something does happen?

-The wood used for our tables has been carefully dried and aged.
-Usually, nothing will happen, but the above-mentioned circumstances can lead to problems.
+The wood used for our tables has been carefully dried and seasoned.
+Usually nothing will happen, but the above-mentioned circumstances can cause problems.

 Why are such damages not covered by warranty?